M. C. Escher: Geometries

 Escher worked primarily in the media of lithographs and woodcuts, although the few mezzotints he made are considered to be masterpieces of the technique.
 In his graphic art, he portrayed mathematical relationships among shapes, figures, and space.
 Integrated into his prints were mirror images of cones, spheres, cubes, rings, and spirals.

-Escher was also fascinated by mathematical objects such as the Möbius strip, which has only one surface.
+Escher was fascinated by mathematical objects such as the Möbius strip, which has only one surface.
 His wood engraving Möbius Strip II (1963) depicts a chain of ants marching forever over what, at any one place, are the two opposite faces of the object—which are seen on inspection to be parts of the strip's single surface.
 In Escher's own words:

 The mathematical influence in his work became prominent after 1936, when, having boldly asked the Adria Shipping Company if he could sail with them as travelling artist in return for making drawings of their ships, they surprisingly agreed, and he sailed the Mediterranean, becoming interested in order and symmetry.
 Escher described this journey, including his repeat visit to the Alhambra, as "the richest source of inspiration I have ever tapped".

 Escher's interest in curvilinear perspective was encouraged by his friend and "kindred spirit", the art historian and artist Albert Flocon, in another example of constructive mutual influence.
 Flocon identified Escher as a "thinking artist" alongside Piero della Francesca, Leonardo da Vinci, Albrecht Dürer, Wenzel Jamnitzer, Abraham Bosse, Girard Desargues, and Père Nicon.
-Flocon was delighted by Escher's Grafiek en tekeningen ("Graphics in Drawing"), which he read in 1959.
+Flocon was delighted by Escher's Grafiek en tekeningen ("Graphics and Drawings"), which he read in 1959.
 This stimulated Flocon and André Barre to correspond with Escher and to write the book La Perspective curviligne ("Curvilinear perspective").

 Platonic and other solids

 Escher often incorporated three-dimensional objects such as the Platonic solids such as spheres, tetrahedrons, and cubes into his works, as well as mathematical objects such as cylinders and stellated polyhedra.
 In the print Reptiles, he combined two- and three-dimensional images.
 In one of his papers, Escher emphasized the importance of dimensionality:

 Escher's artwork is especially well-liked by mathematicians such as Doris Schattschneider and scientists such as Roger Penrose, who enjoy his use of polyhedra and geometric distortions.
 For example, in Gravitation, animals climb around a stellated dodecahedron.

 The two towers of Waterfall's impossible building are topped with compound polyhedra, one a compound of three cubes, the other a stellated rhombic dodecahedron now known as Escher's solid.
-Escher had used this solid in his 1948 woodcut Stars, which also contains all five of the Platonic solids and various stellated solids, representing stars; the central solid is animated by chameleons climbing through the frame as it whirls in space.
+Escher had used this solid in his 1948 woodcut Stars, which contains all five of the Platonic solids and various stellated solids, representing stars; the central solid is animated by chameleons climbing through the frame as it whirls in space.
 Escher possessed a 6 cm refracting telescope and was a keen-enough amateur astronomer to have recorded observations of binary stars.